ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 # mdbook-morsels

-`mdbook-morsels` is a simple search plugin replacement / proof-of-concept for [mdbook](https://github.com/rust-lang/mdBook) to use morsels' search interface and library instead of elasticlunr.js.
+`mdbook-morsels` is a simple search plugin replacement for [mdbook](https://github.com/rust-lang/mdBook) to use morsels' search interface and library instead of elasticlunr.js.

+## What, why?

+MdBook already has its own built-in search function utilising elasticlunr, which works well enough for most cases.
+This plugin was mainly created as:
+1. A proof-of-concept to integrate morsels with other static site generators easily
+2. A personal means to set up document deployment workflows in CI scripts

+You may nonetheless want to use this plugin if you need Morsels' extra features.
+Some examples:
+- you require PDF file support, or JSON file support to link to out-of-domain pages.
+- spelling correction, automatic prefix search, term proximity ranking, etc.
+- you prefer the look of the UI here.

 ## Styling

 This plugin uses the css variables provided by the 5 main default themes in mdBook to style the search user interface.
 Switch the themes in this documentation to try out the different themes!

-Note: The "Morsels" theme is not included in the plugin and is specific to this documentation.
-It is included only to show the default styling (without mdbook-morsels).
+**Note:** The "Morsels" theme is not included in the plugin and is specific to this documentation.
+It is included only to show the default styling (without this plugin).

 ## Installation

-You will need to have installed the following command-line crates (`cargo install <crate-name>` or with the binaries in your `PATH`):
-- mdbook
-- mdbook-morsels
-- morsels_indexer

-> ⚠️ Ensure the mdbook-morsels and morsels_indexer versions are the same.
+Install the executable either using `cargo install mdbook-morsels`, or download and add the [binaries](https://github.com/ang-zeyu/morsels/releases) to your `PATH` manually.

 Then, minimally add the first two configuration sections below to your `book.toml` configuration file: